IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>7 - Create GitHub access token webhook</summary>

-In the prerequisites, we set up an organization for our quote-of-the-day application in GitHub.
+In the pre-requisites, we set up an organization for our quote-of-the-day application in GitHub.
 In order for the trigger template to run whenever any of the repos in this organization are updated, we need to create a webhook at the organization level.

 To do this, we first need to determine the route to our openshift instance.
 This route was created when we pushed our pipeline to tekton.